 The IB Diploma can be a great choice for all-rounders, as students are expected to study one from each of the following groups:

 Students also pick a second subject from a group of their choosing.
-Assessment is based around coursework and final exams.
+Assessment is based on coursework and final exams.

-Or book onto one of our Open Days or Course Advice Days to find out more and speak with the team.
+Or book one of our Open Days or Course Advice Days to find out more about our courses and speak with our tutors and expert team of advisers.

 What is #UniAsItShouldBe?
 A University that puts its students and their needs first through a supportive learning environment.
 Welcome to the University of Bolton.